 the bucket owner has not specified a default object ACL, the object default is

 public-read, which means that anyone allowed bucket access can read the object.

 ACLs and the client libraryAn app using the client library can change the bucket ACL and can also specify an ACL that controls access to the objects it creates.
 The available ACL settings are described under documentation for the storage API.

 Once you create an object in a bucket, you cannot modify or append to it.
 Instead, you must overwrite the object with a new object of the same name that contains your desired changes.

 Cloud Storage and subdirectories

-The Cloud Storage client library lets you supply subdirectory delimiters when you create an object, but there are no true subdirectories in Cloud Storage.
+The App Engine client library for Cloud Storage lets you supply subdirectory delimiters when you create an object, but there are no true subdirectories in Cloud Storage.
 Instead, a subdirectory in Cloud Storage is a part of the object filename.

 For example, you might assume that creating an object

 rainbow.mp3 in the

 somewhere/over/the/.
 Instead, the object name is set to